lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-In turn, the Presenter forwards the *Cancel* event to its Router:
+Next, the Presenter forwards the *Cancel* event to its Router:

 ```swift
 class ItemEditPresenter {